org-arl/InteractiveViz.jl/README.md

 Julia already has a rich set of plotting tools in the form of the [Plots](https://github.com/JuliaPlots/Plots.jl) and [Makie](https://github.com/JuliaPlots/Makie.jl) ecosystems, and various backends for these.
 So why another plotting package?

-_InteractiveViz_ is **not** a replacement for _Plots_ or _Makie_, but rather a graphics pipeline system developed on top of `Makie`.
+_InteractiveViz_ is **not** a replacement for _Plots_ or _Makie_, but rather a graphics pipeline system developed on top of Makie.
 It has a few objectives:

-- To provide a simple API to visualize large datasets (tens of millions of data points) easily.
+- To provide a simple API to visualize large or possibly infinite datasets (tens of millions of data points) easily.
 - To enable interactivity, and be responsive even with large amounts of data.
 - To render perceptually accurate summaries at large scale, allowing drill down to individual data points.
 - To allow generation of data points on demand through a graphics pipeline, requiring computation only at a level of detail appropriate for display at the viewing resolution.
 Additional data points can be generated on demand when zooming or panning.